View as Map

 Culinary Dropout

 This place is a fun hangout with live music, games, and a tasty late-night menu.
-You gotta try their Soft Pretzels with Provolone Fondue and the Monkey Bread – it’s a sweet, baked-to-order treat.
+You gotta try their Soft Pretzels & Provolone Fondue, Crispy Popcorn Shrimp, or BBQ Pork Belly Nachos — or just order ’em all at once.
+Make it a party.

 Thai Curry Shrimp at Dante's Fire (Photo credit: Jackie Tran)